 The SQL TRIM Function: How it Works and When to Use It

 Databases often contain unwanted leading and trailing spaces or other characters around a data string.
-If these spaces or characters aren’t removed or trimmed, the data will return incorrect matches for queries with WHERE and other clauses.
-The SQL TRIM function is one of the most frequently used SQL operations for trimming string type data, and it removes all spaces and other specified characters from a text string except for the single spaces between words.
+If these aren’t removed or trimmed, the data will return incorrect matches for queries with WHERE and other clauses.
+The SQL TRIM function is one of the most frequently used SQL operations for trimming string type data.
+It removes all spaces and other specified characters from a text string except for the single spaces between words.

-But in SQLServer and other Relational Database Management Systems (RDBMs), this function may require some refinement to ensure it returns the desired results.
+However, in SQL Server and other Relational Database Management Systems (RDBMs), this function may require some refinement to ensure it returns the desired results.
 Here’s a look at how the TRIM function works in SQL Server, Oracle, and other databases to remove irregular spacing and inappropriate characters from data strings and tables.

 SQL is the industry standard programming language for querying relational databases.
-It is the language behind today’s most widely used RDBMs, such as SQL Server.
-These systems are used to collect and manage data from many different sources, but that data can arrive with formatting issues such as irregular spacing and inappropriate characters.
+It is the language behind today’s most widely used RDBMs.
+These systems collect and manage data from different sources, but that data can arrive with formatting issues, such as irregular spacing and inappropriate characters.

-If your database receives text from another application, it can have irregular spacing or inappropriate characters that can interfere with the ability of the database to read it and return the correct response.
-In those situations, you can apply TRIM to eliminate the extra unwanted spaces or characters, even if the data comes from a different database.
+If your database receives text from another application or database, any unusual spacing, or incompatible characters, it can interfere with the database’s ability to read it and return the correct response.
+In those situations, you can apply TRIM to eliminate the extra spaces or characters.

-The TRIM function was originally designed to trim the 7-bit ASCII space character (value 32) from text, but it can now operate on other characters in the syntax of different databases.
-In those databases, the TRIM function has been modified in order to be recognized.
-Here’s how the TRIM function appears in some commonly used databases:
+The TRIM function was originally designed to trim blank spaces, known as the 7-bit ASCII space character (ASCII value 32), from text, but it can now operate on other characters.

 The Syntax of the SQL TRIM Function

-SQL TRIM can also be used to remove characters or spacing from entire tables.
+The SQL TRIM function also removes characters or spacing from entire tables.
 It can even be used with the UPDATE command to eliminate words, but it treats each letter in the word as a separate character.

-For example, if you want to remove the word ‘MANAGER” from a table, you could execute the TRIM function with syntax that looks like this:
+For example, if you want to remove any of the letters in the word ‘MANAGER’ from a table, you can execute the TRIM function with syntax that looks like this:

 For example, if the string reads:

-This command could also be written with individual characters separated by commas:
+You can also write this command with individual characters separated by commas:

 Using TRIM in SQL Server

-Some databases use SQL syntax, but they lack the ability to recognize the TRIM function itself.
-For example, SQL Server is based on SQL syntax, but the way it executes the TRIM function depends on the version of SQL Server you are using.
+SQL Server is based on ISO SQL syntax, but the way it executes the TRIM function depends on the version of SQL Server you are using.

-SQL Server 2016 or earlier uses LTRIM to remove spaces or characters on the leading (left) side of a string, and RTRIM to remove them on the trailing side (right).
-In SQL Server 2017 or later, though, both those functions have been assimilated into the SQL TRIM function, which acts on specified characters or spaces wherever specified within the string.
+SQL Server 2016 or earlier uses the LTRIM function to remove spaces or characters on the leading (left) side of a string and RTRIM to remove them on the trailing side (right).
+In SQL Server 2017 or later, you can use the new TRIM function.
+This acts on specified characters or spaces wherever specified within the string.

 Using the LTRIM and RTRIM Functions in SQL

-Since earlier versions of SQL Server don’t support the TRIM function itself, its workaround separates the TRIM function into two specific operations, RTRIM and LTRIM.
-Wherever needed, LTRIM removes the spaces or characters at the start of the string (the leading side), while RTRIM removes them at the end of the string (the right, or trailing, side).
+Since earlier versions of SQL Server don’t support the TRIM function itself, its workaround separates the TRIM function into two specific operations: RTRIM and LTRIM.
+LTRIM removes any spaces at the start of the string (the leading side), while RTRIM removes them at the end of the string (the right, or trailing, side).